 Its scientific name is Glycyrrhiza Glabra.
 In Ayurveda, it is known as Yastimadhu.
 Its common names are Licorice or Liqourice.

-A source of many anti-depressants, anti-allergenic and anti-inflammatory compounds, licorice is one of the highest consumed of all herbs.
-With a variety of uses and cures, licorice finds applications for majority of health ailments.
+Licorice is one of the highest consumed of all herbs.
+It is a source of pharmacological compounds that get added to many anti-depressants, anti-allergenic and anti-inflammatory medicines.
+With a variety of uses and cures, it finds applications for the majority of health ailments.